weaveworks/weave/site/install/installing-weave.md

 After your VM is setup with Docker Machine, Weave Net can be launched directly from the OSX host.
 Weave Net respects the environment variable `DOCKER_HOST`, so that you can run and control a Weave Network locally on a remote host.
 See [Using The Weave Docker API Proxy](/site/tasks/weave-docker-api/using-proxy.md).

 With Weave Net downloaded onto your VMs or hosts, you are ready to launch a Weave network and deploy apps onto it.
-See [Using Weave Net](/site/install/using-weave.md).
+See [Launching Weave Net](/site/install/using-weave.md).

 ### Quick Start Screencast